-Factbox: From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion
+From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 The guild asked for immediate temporary relief for distilling, brewing and hospitality industries from payroll, gallonage and liquor by the drink taxes, though it did not specify how much aid it sought.

-Writing by Daphne Psaledakis; Editing by Richard Pullin, Will Dunham Editing by Leslie Adler
+Writing by Daphne Psaledakis; Editing by Richard Pullin and Will Dunham